This section aims to answer common general questions.

 The apps will be out of beta when they are deemed to be stable enough and all of the desired features are added.
 There are still a number of features missing and other quirks that we want to figure out before leaving beta.

-Android has more features than iOS, but all features are planned for iOS.
+Android has more features than iOS, but all of these features are planned for iOS (with no estimate on when any given feature is implemented).

 To join the iOS beta, you first need to have the TestFlight app installed on your device.
 From that same device, click on the "Download on the App Store" link on this site.
 The invite code is embedded in the link.